Garlic Brown Sugar Lamb Ribs

 - Preheat oven to 400 degrees F.

 - Place a large cast-iron skillet over medium-high heat until hot.
 Once hot, add the olive oil.
-Season lamb ribs with salt and pepper on both sides.
-Add them to the pan.
-Sear on both sides until golden-brown and cooked through, about 5-7 minutes per side.
+Add lamb ribs to the pan.
+Sear on both sides until golden-brown, about 5 minutes per side.

 - Transfer to a plate and cover with foil.

-- Add lamb ribs back to the pan, baste with the sauce, add a few sprigs of fresh rosemary and transfer to the oven for about 7-10 minutes.
+- Add lamb ribs back to the pan, baste with the sauce, add a few sprigs of fresh rosemary, and transfer to the oven for about 7-10 minutes.
 Broil for 1-2 minutes before serving.

 - Garnish with chopped green onions before serving.
+Let the meat rest for 10 minutes before slicing.

 Video